thutterer/gemfile-gutter/README.md

 # gemfile-gutter

-An [Atom](https://atom.io/) package which adds a gutter to your [Gemfile](https://bundler.io/gemfile.html), showing each gem's version.
+An [Atom](https://atom.io/) package which adds a gutter to your [Gemfile](https://bundler.io/gemfile.html) and Gemfile.lock, showing each gem's installed version.
 Clicking the gutter opens the gem on [RubyGems.org](https://rubygems.org/).

 ![demo](./demo.png)